Posts

 Image

-We could see the Alps in the distance as we started the journey.
-As we approached and passed by the mountains, I was concerned we would be driving up and down hills with precarious bends; however, what we encountered were double lane highways over bridges and tunnels through the mountains, giving us a scenic and relatively flat journey all the way to our destination.
+We could see the Alps in the distance as we began our journey.
+As we approached and passed the mountains, I was concerned we would be driving up and down hills with precarious bends; however, what we encountered were double lane highways over bridges and tunnels through the mountains, giving us a scenic and relatively flat journey all the way to our destination.
 Last Italian hot chocolate plus a filled croissant before crossing the Italian/French border.
+Oh god!
+Heaven!
 If only we had the room in our cases...
-The views all the way to Les Contamines (Pronounced Lay Con-tam-een) The Mont Blanc tunnel is just over 11 kilometres long.
-It lightened our wallet by 55 euros for the privilege!
+The views all the way to Les Contamines.
+(Pron.
+Lay Con-ta-meen) The Mont Blanc tunnel is just over 11 kilometres long.
+It lightened our wallet by 55 euros for the privilege of passage!
+Worth every cent as the alternative would have been lengthy and mountainous.
 We were stunned by the beauty.
 Here is the view from the kitchen window of our pet sit.
-And here are the cheeky dogs appropriately named Mischief and Rascal A few hundred metres from the house was a 'Gondola' station (enclosed chair lift) which took us up to one of the ski slopes in the area.
-Sightseeing rat...
+And here are the cheeky dogs, appropriately named Mischief and Rascal.
+A few hundred metres from the house was a 'Gon...

 128. - The road trip - Spain - France - Italy